-«Meantime» is a photography series which focuses on the universality and the uncertainty of all things.
+«Meantime» is a photography series that focuses on the universality and the uncertainty of all things.
 The missing piece of each photograph is to be found within the narrative itself.

 «Meantime» tells the stories which have just happened, or are about to happen.
 Sometimes, the gateway to the photographs’ meaning is missing, and other times it is right in front of us.
-Whatever is going on, it will not remain unnoticed, nor undisclosed.
+Whatever is going on, Caspar Claasen makes sure it will not remain unnoticed, nor undisclosed.